Treyson-Grange/fastapiAlertServer/README.md

 -   `scripts/createdb.py`: Standalone script to create a database file in your directory.
 -   `scripts/backup_script.py`: Script designed to be run as a CRON job to create and store backups of the database.
 -   `scripts/rotate_keys.py`: Script that rotates keys, and updates the keys on bitwarden for each client when applicable.
 (WIP)
+-   `scripts/create_api_key.py`: Script that given a key, client name and permission, creates an API key in the DB, allowing for a new client.

 ### Testing Suite